 Excellent attorney and staff!!!
 They do a wonderful job and get you what you deserve.
 Would highly recommend this team of professionals .- Jodie P.

-Once you have made the decision to pursue a personal injury lawsuit, you’ll need to reach out to your attorney as soon as possible so we can file your claim within the Florida civil court system.
+Once you have made the decision to pursue a personal injury lawsuit, you’ll need to reach out to your personal injury or car accident attorney in Tampa as soon as possible so we can file your claim within the Florida civil court system.
 It is of utmost importance to file your claim in a timely manner, as the law only allows for civil claims to be filed four years from the date of the incident that caused your injury.

 In some cases, the statute of limitations would not start running until after this date.
 For example, if you were not diagnosed with an injury resulting from that particular incident until days or even weeks afterward.